 Stretch #3: Walking lunges

-Here you do modification of yoga lunge pose where you keep moving forward.
+Here you do a modification of the yoga lunge pose where you keep moving forward.

 - Stand straight with the feet parallel to each other and shoulder-width apart.